Copyright 2003-2014, Penn State University

 PSU Blast Image Config was created and is developed by Justin Elliott, developer and Manager of the Mac and Linux Teams in the Classroom and Lab Computing department at Penn State University.
 This software is released as freeware.
 Feel free to email me at with any questions, comments, feature requests, or bug reports you may have.
 Also consider joining the PSU BIC email discussion list for further support discussions.

 The icon for Blast Image Config was created by David Stong, a graphic designer in the ETS department at Penn State.
 Thanks to Kenster Rosenberry for his brilliant insight and suggestions.

-PSU Blast Image Config is written in REAL Studio, a high level, object oriented programming, "Rapid Application Development" environment which can create stand-alone executables.
-C++ and Java programmers should seriously consider REAL Studio to develop their applications AND command line tools.
-REAL Studio compiles into completely stand-alone programs and it's not interpreted.
+PSU Blast Image Config is written in Xojo, a high level, object oriented programming, "Rapid Application Development" environment which can create stand-alone executables.
+C++ and Java programmers should seriously consider Xojo to develop their applications AND command line tools.
+Xojo compiles completely stand-alone, native cocoa applications and can easily interface to Apple's Carbon and Cocoa APIs.
 It's very similiar to Visual Basic/.NET.
-It can create Universal Carbon and Mach-O apps and even interface to Apple's Carbon and Cocoa APIs.

 copyright laws of the United States of America.
 All rights reserved.